 The ketogenic, or keto, diet is high in fat and low in carbohydrates.
-However, some types of fat bring health risks, including heart disease.
+However, some types of fat bring health risks.
 Healthful fats for keto include olive oil, avocado oil, seeds, and nuts.
 It is useful to know how much and what types of fat a person should consume.

 In this article, we will look at the more healthful fats to include in the diet and which ones to limit.